 The Hyundai Elantra is just such a tool.
 We like it – it looks impressive, has linear power delivery, and a composed chassis.
 Not that we didn’t consider other options – the Jetta 1.4 petrol was voted against because of its relatively relaxed performance, and the Civic and Corolla Altis aren’t quite as enthusiastic when it came to going around corners.
 So, time to thumb that starter button and give it the beans!

-As you floor the accelerator with all the eagerness you can muster while exiting the pit lane, you expect a burst of power to pin you back in the seat – with the speedo gaining substantial momentum towards the right side of dial.
+As you floor the accelerator with all the eagerness you can muster while exiting the pit lane, you expect a burst of power to pin you back in the seat – with the speedo gaining substantial momentum towards the right side of the dial.
 But the Elantra prefers to be unhurried.
-It’s not what you’d call slow – it actually has quite impressive throttle response, but it isn’t a 10-second quarter-mile car either.
+It’s not what you’d call slow – it actually has a quite impressive throttle response, but it isn’t a 10-second quarter-mile car either.
 The peak torque of 177Nm comes in at a middling 4700rpm, and is spread quite well from lower down the rev range.
-The gear ratios are really well spaced, and, knowing that the natural habitat of the Elantra are urban city roads, it didn’t feel unbefitting of a track.
+The gear ratios are really well spaced, and, knowing that the natural habitat of the Elantra is urban city roads, it didn’t feel unbefitting of a track.

 The grip – both mechanical and from the tyres – was the most surprising element and that helped it go pretty well, even around the most technical bits of the BIC.
 The steering isn’t what you’d call spectacular though.
 It is accurate and fairly precise, but it does have an element of vagueness about it.
 Still, it wasn’t as bad as the Verna’s!
 But it’s the balanced chassis and brakes that really make the difference on the track.
 The Elantra turns in happily and sticks to the line you want to take – and knowing the history of Hyundai cars and their aversion to corners, the Elantra comes in as a bit of a shock really!
 The only disappointment came from the engine, which seemed to have a slight flat spot at about 4200rpm – a little bit before peak torque is achieved.
 Apart from that, the Elantra was well worth the time on the track, and posted a time faster – on a stupidly wet track, mind you – than what the Jetta 2.0 litre diesel did in completely dry conditions.

 So, the benchmark was set, and the Elantra did a good job of it too, we all agreed.
 The obvious thing to do now was to get behind the wheel of the one car that everyone in the office loves – the Cruze – and give it the right sort of treatment.
 But, immediately, there was a problem.
-GM didn’t have a manual available at the time, and asked if they could send over the 6-speed automatic variant to us.
+GM didn’t have a manual available at the time and asked if they could send over the 6-speed automatic variant to us.
 There was no choice, so we had to go in with it.
 But, in hindsight, that was a mistake!

 First things first – the Cruze that won our sedan battle had a different engine and transmission combo.
 At the time, it had a 2.0 litre engine that produced 148bhp and 327Nm, as against the 163bhp and 380Nm that you get from the new one.
 The newer engine features a chain-driven double overhead camshaft layout and an electronically controlled variable-geometry turbocharger.
 The engine operates at an impressive 16.3:1 compression.

-Of course, you’ll say that more bhp is better, but somehow in the Cruze it doesn’t quite feel so.
+Of course, you’ll say that more bhp is better, but somehow in the Cruze, it doesn’t quite feel so.
 That zest of the earlier engine – that punchiness – is completely gone and the power delivery is much tamer now.
-In fact, in outright race to hundred, the more powerful version would lose to the 148bhp motor.
+In fact, in an outright race to the hundred, the more powerful version would lose to the 148bhp motor.
 Yes, it sure is better in roll-on figures and refinement, but we’re on a track and that begs the engine to pull eagerly – which it doesn’t.
 Let’s not forget, though, that this particular car was handicapped by its automatic transmission, which may be great for the daily grind but isn’t ideally suited to the track.
 So, suddenly, the one truly sporty, yet usable, sedan that we had under the 20-lakh bracket has also given in to the duties of city life and become just like any other car.
 At least with the auto box, it’s lost its charm and aggressive personality – two things that made it special in our previous shootout.

 But, we must go on – and so I should tell you that the steering felt surprisingly disappointing for a Cruze.
 That mechanical feel of the older unit was gone, and, at least in the wet, the steering didn’t seem to weigh up as beautifully now.
-This is reason alone for going vaguely around corners and missing apexes a bit too often.
+This is the reason alone for going vaguely around corners and missing apexes a bit too often.
 The grip is about average, and the gearbox is tremendously lazy and never seems to find the right gear – all of which meant that the Cruze lost its dynamic composure on track.

 So, the Cruze just isn’t the same playful friend anymore.
 It floundered so much that we were truly sad.
 It seems that we’ve lost another truly great champion to the lure of doing things by the book.
-The problem here is, though, that there are better products at doing things by the book.
+The problem here is, though, that there are better products for doing things by the book.
 So GM should have left the naughtiness of the car intact – that’s what made it unique.

 The lovely power delivery and the sheer figures of this gem of a diesel engine are the sole reasons why you gain so much pace quite so rapidly.
 You better be awake then, because it takes all your faculties to go hard on the brakes in the wet and get the car turned into a corner.
-Being smooth is the key to digging out a good lap time, but with the Verna you’d have to be in your 80’s to keep it in shape.
+Being smooth is the key to digging out a good lap time, but with the Verna, you’d have to be in your 80’s to keep it in shape.
 So, the Verna loses points in terms of dynamic capability, but it makes up for it in the entertainment department.
 I’ve never had such a hair-raising experience, which was also colossal fun.

 Hyundai Elantra